Meet the team – Operating Department Practice at Surrey

 Operating department practitioners (ODPs) are a vital part of the multidisciplinary operating theatre team, providing a high standard of patient-focused care during anaesthesia, surgery and recovery, responding to patients’ physical and psychological needs.

 I enjoy the challenge, there are no ‘easy’ days, and every day is an opportunity to give better patient care and attempt to take on more responsibility in the department - Ashley Hendricks-McKaughan, student

 Read about students Katy Bridges and Ashley Hendricks-McKaughan and their experiences on the programme.

 The Operating department practitioner programme at Surrey

-Find out more about the operating department practitioner role and discover why our dedicated staff are passionate about training the next generation of ODPs by watching the video.
+Find out more about the operating department practitioner role and discover why our dedicated staff are passionate about training the next generation of ODPs.

 It's the only job within the health profession where in the morning you can be helping a woman give birth, lunchtime you can be in A&E, and the afternoon helping a routine operation - Simon Bettles, ODP tutor

 The University of Surrey offers a DipHE Operating Department Practice programme that combines Professional Training in NHS Trusts with expert teaching, guidance and support from the University’s highly-qualified staff.

 This feature was originally posted on 23 October 2013.